Frequent Asked Questions About Christianity

 Yes, there were those who followed these men and accepted them as great scholars.
 Catholicism claims Origen as its greatest theologian, however, biblical believers then and now have always rejected their false teachings as heretical, because they were not biblical.
 There teachings were to a degree accepted in Alexandria, but mostly rejected in the West which was more biblical.
 It is the Bible, the very written word of God that determines what is true (orthodox) or not.

-However, many SBC churches conform generally to the votes and positions of the Convention.
+However, many SBC churches do conform generally to the votes and positions of the Convention.
 They do not have too, but willingly accept what the Convention as a whole passes.

-So, on one hand they are independent and can follow their own desires, but on the other most will accept what comes out of the Convention.
+So, on one hand they are independent, and can follow their own desires, but on the other, most will accept what comes out of the Convention.
 There is a lot of pressure to confront to what the convention's position is.

 As being fundamental, SBC churches do not identify themselves as such.
 They are not fundamentalists, and rarely refer to themselves as such.
 They use the word "conservative" which is term that denotes a lesser stand on the Bible and doctrine than the true fundamentalists does.
-Let me also say there are non Baptist churches that use the term "fundamentalist" who are not true Bible believing people.
+Let me also say, there are non Baptist churches that use the term "fundamentalist" who are not true Bible believing people.
 The news media often mistakenly calls churches such as the Pentecostals and Charismatics "fundamentalists."

 Answer: You are correct in that not all churches are doctrinally correct.
 There are many churches who teach and practice false doctrine.
 The reason for denominations is the differences in beliefs.
 The name of a denomination identifies it with its beliefs...so I think that is good.
 For example you know a Baptist church traditionally believes the Bible and practices scriptural baptism by immersion.
 A Methodist church believes on can lose their salvation (which is false) and sprinkles for baptism (which is in error).
 Presbyterians are Calvinists and believe God predestined some to heaven and the rest to hell and a man has not choice in the matter (which is false).
 These are examples so you can see the differences.